 The best things to do in Rome… according to the experts

 Discover another side of the Eternal City with tips from some of the most influential bloggers and online contributors in the city!
 After all, who better to tell the secrets of Rome than nine acclaimed insiders?
+Here are the best things to do in Rome according to 10 experts.

 You can’t beat roman cuisine at a good trattoria but uncover contemporary dining in Rome and dine at Pianostrada or Retrobottega or for gourmet and innovative pizza, don’t miss Seu Illuminati (and if you’re in Trastevere you may as well taste the city’s best gelato at Otaleg).